Most. Rev. Joseph D’souza, Moderator Bishop & Primate

 As Moderator Bishop he serves as the primate of the Good Shepherd Church of India and its associated educational, medical, economic, job development, theological and literature ministries.

-Bishop Dsouza is also the founder and International President of the Dalit Freedom Network an intercaste and interracial alliance that works on behalf of the Dalits (sometimes called ‘untouchables’) and other poor and marginalized groups.
-The Dalit Freedom Network now has offices in Canada, the UK, Switzerland, Brazil, and Sweden, as well as network partners in over 25 nations.
+Bishop Dsouza is also the founder and International President of the Dignity Freedom Network an intercaste and interracial alliance that works on behalf of the Dalits (sometimes called ‘untouchables’) and other poor and marginalized groups.
+The Dignity Freedom Network now has offices in Canada, the UK, Switzerland, Brazil, and Sweden, as well as network partners in over 25 nations.
 As the word Dalit means “broken” the Dalit Freedom network espouses the cause of “broken” people everywhere especially broken women.

 Finally, he serves as the distinguished, founding president of the ecumenical All India Christian Council, one of the largest interdenominational coalitions of Christians in India.
 The Council proactively addresses the persecution and oppression of Christians and other minorities in India and is known for strong ties to Muslim, Buddhist, Hindu and other faith community leaders.

 Bishop D’Souza is an eloquent spokesperson for the need for Church movements to be transformative within societies, addressing both spiritual and social needs.
 He has stated “I love India and I love Jesus Christ and there is no contradiction between the two loves.”